 IMS Book Club

 Each month, the IMS Book Club brings together authors and readers for a facilitated discussion on the featured dharma-book-of-the-month.
-Our book club offers participants a deeper experience and engagement with early Buddhist teachings and practice through the lens of the selected book.
+Our book club offers participants a deeper experience and engagement with Theravada Buddhist teachings and practice through the lens of the selected book.

 Essential Information: